hrapek/ml_ops_dog_breeds/reports/README.md

 > Answer:

 We only used branches in a very limited capacity, mostly because possible overhead in this project might have been bigger that communicating which area each person is working on, because they were generally seperate.
 In larger or more complex project, a seperate branch for each feature getting implemented would be more suited and pull requests would allow other group members to check the code before merging it, ensuring the main branch is always clean.
+In our case, we used branches to make some changes to the model, training scripts and configs, which we could then pull and test from the compute engine, before merging it to main.

 ### Question 10